Resume Action Verbs 2026: 300+ Powerful Words That Beat ATS Filters

 How StylingCV’s AI Agents Optimize Your Action Verbs

-Here is the problem with manually picking action verbs: you do not know which ones the specific ATS system at your target company is programmed to reward.
+Here’s the real problem: you do not know which action verbs the specific ATS at your target company rewards.

 Workday scores “architected” higher than “designed.”
-Greenhouse weights “launched” over “created.” iCIMS has a proprietary competency map that changes every quarter.
+Greenhouse weights “launched” over “created.” iCIMS has a proprietary competency map that changes quarterly.

-StylingCV’s 11-agent AI system — including the Market Scout, Interrogator, and ATS Inspector agents — works differently:
+StylingCV’s 11-agent AI system — Market Scout, Interrogator, Truth Check, ATS Inspector, and more — works differently:

-- Market Scout Agent scans the exact job description you are targeting and extracts the verbs used by the hiring company
+- Market Scout Agent scans the exact job description you are targeting and extracts the verbs the hiring company uses

 - Interrogator Agent cross-references your work history and finds the strongest verbs from your actual experience